Priapus: Other works

 As well as the collection known as the Priapeia mentioned above, Priapus was a frequent figure in Latin erotic or mythological verse.

 In Ovid's Fasti, the nymph Lotis fell into a drunken slumber at a feast, and Priapus seized this opportunity to advance upon her.
 With stealth he approached, and just before he could embrace her, Silenus's donkey alerted the party with "raucous braying".
 Lotis awoke and pushed Priapus away, but her only true escape was to be transformed into the lotus tree.
 To punish the donkey for spoiling his opportunity, Priapus bludgeoned it to death with his gargantuan phallus.
 When the same story is recounted later in the same book, Lotis is replaced with the virginal goddess Hestia, who avoids being changed into a tree as the other Olympians come to her rescue.
 Ovid's anecdote served to explain why donkeys were sacrificed to Priapus in the city of Lampsacus on the Hellespont, where he was worshipped among the offspring of Hermes.

 Once, a donkey that had been given human speech by Dionysus challenged Priapus to a contest about which between them had the better penis.
 Priapus won the contest, and then killed the donkey, which was put by Dionysus among the stars.

+In Lucian's Dialogues of the Gods, Priapus conceives a desire for the sleeping Dionysus and attempts to assault him, but the attempt is thwarted when Dionysus wakes up.